django/dsf-working-groups/active/website.md

 - Members triage the project’s issues and pull requests.
 - Member maintain and monitor the website including updating versions
 - Mentor new contributors to the website
+- Run or support djangoproject.com sessions in DjangoCon sprints.
 - Chair, Co-Chair and Board Liaison can sign off on new features

 ## Initial membership